 The business processes we’ve developed over the years are also vital to our value proposition.
 By this I mean not just our direct service delivery processes - customer on-boarding, recurring services, patch maintenance, on-call service, project management, etc. - but also the indirect processes in our value chain: HR, Finance, Marketing, and facilities.

 Regarding HR, as I mentioned, we have a highly selective, multi-faceted, multi-stage hiring process.
 It includes personality profiling, behavioral interviewing, on-boarding, strict probationary periods, and well-defined corrective action and termination processes.
 We also have what I think is an unbeatable compensation package, including very competitive pay and unbeatable benefits.
-Our most recent addition to that is our employee stock ownership plan that we started in 2014 and in which everyone participates.
-Eventually we will be 100% employee-owned, providing everyone in the company a vested interest in our long-term success and prosperity.

 On the financial side, we have strong financial controls in place, follow a strict budget process, and manage with an open book, so everyone in the company knows how we’re doing.
 Marketing targets our ideal customers, account management practices frequent communication, and R&D works continuously on improvements, enhancements, upgrades, and integration.

 Our systems also support our value proposition.
 Many MSPs in our industry rely on MSP-specific software suites, which we’ve found to be expensive, unwieldy, and of limited value.
 Our tool approach has been to find the best-in-class software in each application area, and then integrate them.
 For example, we use Zendesk for trouble-ticketing, Harvest for time-tracking, Asana for project management, PagerDuty for on-call management and alerting, Asterisk for our VoIP PBX system, plus Nagios, MRTG, Smokeping, and more for network monitoring.